OUR IMPACT

 food insecurity

-In the U.S., Arkansas has the second highest percentage of people who lack reliable access to sufficient quantities of affordable, nutritious food.
+In the U.S., Arkansas has the highest percentage of people who lack reliable access to sufficient quantities of affordable, nutritious food.

 this is our priority